← Back to Blog

 Mashbill: Buffalo Trace Mash Bill #2 — high rye (exact percentages undisclosed; same family as Blanton’s and Elmer T. Lee)

 Nose: This is where Rock Hill Farms earns its keep.
 Light summer cherries and baked apple come forward first, followed by vanilla, cinnamon, and brown sugar.
 There’s a floral note underneath — something like orange blossom — that gives it an elegance you don’t always expect at 100 proof.
 A little hay and oak keep it grounded.
 Candied orange and hints of honey show up if you spend some time with it.
-Genuinely lovely nose, and one I keep coming back to.
+Genuinely lovely nose, and one that kept pulling me back to the glass.

 Palate: The high-rye mashbill announces itself — cinnamon, pepper, and allspice are right up front — but they’re balanced by creamy leather, vanilla, caramel, and a graham cracker sweetness that holds everything together.
-Fruit comes through too: cherry, peach, a little pineapple and grapefruit.
-Dark chocolate or cocoa appears late in the sip.
+Fruit comes through too: cherry, peach, and some citrus in the background.
+Dark chocolate shows up late in the sip.
 The mouthfeel is silky and coating with almost no burn, which makes it easy to keep going back.
-Good complexity for 100 proof.
+Good complexity for 100 proof without any of the sharpness that high-rye bourbons sometimes show.

 Finish: Medium-to-long, and it finishes the way a good bourbon should.
 The rye spice fades into toasted oak and creamy brown butter vanilla.
-There’s an evergreen or dry oak note that develops as it sits — occasionally a little tart fruit or pepper comes back around.
+There’s a dry oak note that develops as it sits — occasionally a little pepper comes back around for a final pass.
 It lingers without overstaying its welcome.
 Nothing harsh.
-The finish is what makes this bottle memorable.
+The finish is what makes this bottle memorable and what made the $18 pour feel cheap.

 Final Thoughts: Rock Hill Farms doesn’t demand your attention the way some high-proof bottles do — it earns it quietly.
 The nose is exceptional, the palate has real complexity, and the finish is long and satisfying.
 At $18 a pour it’s a great deal.
-At retail, if you can find it, buy it.
-I haven’t been able to, which tells you everything.
+At retail, if you can find it, buy it without deliberating.
+I haven’t been able to, which tells you everything about where it sits in the allocation pecking order — but which also confirms it’s worth the hunt.